A frontal lobe brain injury has a wide variety of symptoms.

 Frontal lobe injuries can greatly affect a person’s ability to pay attention, and can even make it hard for them to form long-term memories.

-The best way to treat these issues once again involves engaging neuroplasticity, this time with cognitive therapy exercises that focus on improving attention and memory skills.
+The best way to treat these issues involves engaging neuroplasticity through cognitive rehabilitation exercises that focus on improving attention and memory skills.

 Reduced Motor Skills and Spatial Reasoning